MrakDun-desu/BlockstackerDocs/Game-events.md

 - "RotateCW"
 - "RotateCCW"
 - "Rotate180"
+- "MoveToLeftWall"
+- "MoveToRightWall"

 Possible values for KeyActionType are:
 - "KeyUp"
 - "KeyDown"

 Note that this event is sent even when the action isn't successful.
-For actual piece movements, it's better to subscibe to other events.
+For actual piece movements, it's better to subscribe to other events.

 A function that sould handle this kind of event could look like this:
 ```lua